 What is epispadias?

-Epispadias is almost always seen with bladder exstrophy.
-Some babies are born with epispadias without bladder exstrophy.
-Epispadias occurs when the urethra (tube that drains urine from the bladder to the outside of the body) is not fully closed.
+Epispadias is almost always present with bladder exstrophy, however some babies are born with epispadias without bladder exstrophy.
+Epispadias occurs when the urethra (tube that drains urine from the bladder to the outside of the body) does not fully close during development.
 Because the tube is open where it should be closed, urine can leak from wherever the opening occurs.
-In girls, the opening may be higher up in the urethra and may be bigger and longer than normal.
-Often, the opening extends to the bladder.
+In girls, the urethra is naturally shorter in length and the opening may be higher up in the urethra making the opening bigger and longer than usual.
+The opening often extends to the bladder.

 What is cloacal exstrophy?

-Cloacal exstrophy happens when a baby is born with a portion of their intestines and bladder on the outside of their abdomen (belly).
-The bladder is split in half with the two sides attached to the intestines.
+Cloacal exstrophy happens when a baby is born with a portion of their intestines/digestive tract and the bladder on the outside of their abdomen (belly).
+The bladder is divided in half with each side attached to the intestines which are located in the middle.
+This is more serious than bladder exstrophy or epispadias because it also affects the development of the pelvic bones and sometimes the spinal cord.

 What causes bladder exstrophy/epispadias?